nadiahpk/nadiahpk.github.io/_posts/2021-11-18-maladaptation.md

 where participants in threshold PGGs seemed to adjust their behaviour over rounds towards the Nash Equilibrium.

-The best evidence for social heuristics comes from cross-cultural studies, here game behaviour can often be connected to daily-life experience (Henrich et al., 2005).
+The best evidence for social heuristics comes from cross-cultural studies, where game behaviour can often be connected to daily-life experience (Henrich et al., 2005).
 For example,
 the Orma connected the experimental PGG to *harambee*, which is their real-life cultural practice for raising funds for community projects.
 They correspondingly made higher contributions in the experimental PGG than comparable cultures without a similar cultural practice.

-The cross-cultural studies are also important in that they highlight three points.
+The cross-cultural studies highlight three points.
 First,
 they demonstrate that cultural environment is important to determining behaviour in one-shot games / initial rounds.
 Variation between cultures was probably not because intrinsic altruistic preferences varied,